Police investigate if paranoid brothers lured officers to their deaths

 The police commissioner described the deadly shooting as “senseless and callous”.

-“It’s very difficult at the moment for us to reason with what has happened, there are no obvious reasons,” Ms Carroll told ABC’s 7.30 program on Tuesday night.
+“It’s very difficult at the moment for us to reason with what has happened, there are no obvious reasons,” Ms Carroll told ABC’s 7.30 program on Tuesday.

 Living in a fortress

-It comes as locals in the nearby town of Tara have revealed chilling details of the brothers’ paranoid behaviours, including turning their property into a bunker.
+It came as locals in the nearby town of Tara revealed chilling details of the brothers’ paranoid behaviours, including turning their property into a bunker.

-Locals told Daily Mail Australia they had spent years fortifying the wooden home and building tunnels as they set up elaborate defences.
+Locals told Daily Mail Australia the Trains had spent years fortifying the weatherboard home and building tunnels as they set up elaborate defences.

 The house was taken off-the-grid with solar panels, satellite dishes and rainwater and septic tanks.